-Part-time staff employees are entitled to tuition remission for one credit-bearing course up to three (3) credits each semester (fall, spring and summer terms) per family (i.e. employee, spouse/partner, or children) after one year of continuous part-time employment (spring/fall) averaging twenty (20) hours per week or greater.
-In lieu of the credit courses, two non-credit courses per semester per family in the Continuing Studies program can be substituted.
+Part-time staff employees are entitled to tuition remission for one credit-bearing course up to three (3) credits each semester (fall, spring and summer terms) per family (i.e. employee, spouse/partner, or children) towards a non-degree-seeking course after one year of continuous part-time employment (spring/fall) averaging twenty (20) hours per week or greater.
+In lieu of the credit courses, two non-credit courses per semester per family in the Open Studies program can be substituted.

 Admission to any course at MICA is on a first-come, first-served basis.
 Employees will neither be favored nor penalized in this regard.
 Employees are not permitted to take courses during regularly scheduled work hours unless the immediate supervisor approves the request.
 All personal time off for class attendance must be reported in accordance with the regular method of reporting vacation leave.
 Under no circumstances will sick leave be allowed for attending classes.

 If an employee receiving tuition remission leaves the College through resignation or other termination during the semester when tuition remission is being used, they will be responsible for the cost of the course(s) on a prorated basis.
-Any eligible employee who wishes to take advantage of the tuition benefit must obtain a tuition remission form from Human Resources, Continuing Studies, or Registrar prior to registration.
-This form requires a signature from your immediate Supervisor, Human Resources, and the Payroll Manager to confirm eligibility.
+Any eligible employee who wishes to take advantage of the tuition benefit must obtain a tuition remission form from People, Belonging & Culture, Open Studies, or Registrar prior to registration.
+This form requires a signature from your immediate Supervisor, PB&C, and the Payroll Manager to confirm eligibility.
 All fees charged in addition to tuition (for example; registration, housing, supplies, before and aftercare, travel) are the responsibility of the employee and must be paid at the time of registration.